nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 There are two types of skopes.

-## **Stack-skope**
+## **Stâck-skope**

 ![](./images/staak-skupe.png)

 This type is smaller, and more mobile, and is used to very quickly gather renewable resources like water and game.
-An stack-skope usually only stays constructed in a single location for a few days before it is deconstructed and moved.
+An stâck-skope usually only stays constructed in a single location for a few days before it is deconstructed and moved.

-Stack-skopes are equipped with 10 storage containers.
+Stâck-skopes are equipped with 10 storage containers.

-## **Heap-skope**
+## **Hëap-skope**

 ![](./images/hiep-skupe.png)

 This type is larger, sturdier, and is used to not only enclose the workshops and living spaces for Lexscopistanians, but also the resource they are gathering.
-A heap-skope is used for processing timber and minerals which can take weeks, or sometimes, months to gather and process.
+A hëap-skope is used for processing timber and minerals which can take weeks, or sometimes, months to gather and process.

-Stack-skopes are equipped with 30 storage containers.
+Stâck-skopes are equipped with 30 storage containers.

 ## Resource Collecting Application

 Your job is to build code representations of resources and skopes to process those resources.
 Let's look at an example.

-### Stack-skope Operations
+### Stâck-skope Operations

 ```js
 /*